Wednesday, 18 December 2024

 A pivotal moment in antitrust law

-This ruling is the first major decision in a series of tech monopoly cases brought forward by the U.S. in recent years.
+This ruling is the first major decision in a series of tech monopoly cases brought forward by the U.S. government in recent years.
 It highlights the increasing scrutiny of large technology companies and could influence the outcome of similar cases in the future.

 Judge Amit Mehta concluded that Google violated Section 2 of the Sherman Act, which prohibits monopolistic practices.
 The court focused on Google’s exclusive search deals with Android and Apple devices, pinpointing these agreements as central to Google’s anti-competitive behaviour.